Anne Anderson (researcher): Work on birth process

 Anderson moved to the Tenovus Institute in Cardiff alongside Professor Alec Turnbull with whom she had been working.
 In 1970, Anderson was appointed clinical lecturer in obstetrics and gynecology at the Welsh National School of Medicine.
 Anderson was awarded her Ph.D. in 1972, again for work focused around the birth process.
 When Turnbull moved to the University of Oxford in 1973, Anderson moved with him and was appointed clinical lecturer in obstetrics and gynecology.
 In 1978, she was appointed University Lecturer at the University and Honorary Consultant in Clinical Reproductive Physiology in the John Radcliffe Hospital, Oxford.
 She was also appointed a fellow of St Hilda's College, Oxford.
+One of Anderson's notable doctoral students is Lesley McCowan, professor of obstetrics and gynecology at the University of Auckland.

-In Oxford, Anderson continued her research the birth process in sheep and humans and also took on studies of the causes and management of preterm labor, gynecological endocrinology, menstrual disorders and infertility.
+In Oxford, Anderson continued her research on the birth process in sheep and humans and also took on studies of the causes and management of preterm labor, gynecological endocrinology, menstrual disorders and infertility.
 Anderson started one of the first menopause clinics in Oxford, within the Nuffield Department of Obstetrics and Gynaecology, at John Radcliffe Hospital.
 In addition to doing her laboratory and clinical work, Anderson served on the editorial boards of the Journal of Endocrinology and the British Journal of Obstetrics and Gynaecology.

 In 1980, Anderson was elected chairman of the Blair Bell Research Society, and in 1981 she was elected as a fellow of the Royal College of Obstetricians and Gynaecologists, London.